Single-line working

-On a railway, single-line working refers to the practice where, when one line out of the two lines is blocked, trains are able to use the other in either direction.
+In railway operations, single-line working refers to the practice where, when one line out of the two lines is blocked, trains are able to use the other in either direction.
 This is usually when a line is out of use for maintenance, or because of damage, obstruction or train failure.

 An example of single-line working: maintenance of way crews are working on two tracks (left) of a three-track line in the Czech Republic while a passenger train passes on the third track (right) in 2011.

 Circumstances

 Lines that are equipped with bi-directional signalling can operate normally since the signalling equipment is already in place to permit trains to run in either direction over the single line.
 However, when a section of line which is not normally bi-directional has to be used in both directions, special procedures are needed to ensure safe operation.
 In single-line working, signals are usually provided for the right-direction of travel but not in the wrong-direction.
 The worst safety risk is a head-on collision between two trains travelling in opposite directions, but there is also the risk of a rear-end collision if two trains travel simultaneously over the line in the unsignalled direction.